 The function used for this process is called 'ToFastq' and is located in the screed module.
 It takes the path to a screed database as the first argument and a path to the desired FASTQ file as the second argument.
-There is also a shell interface if the screed module is in your PYTHONPATH:
+There is also a shell interface called ToFastq.py: